-L.2.c.6 Natural Disasters-
+L.2.c.6 Natural Disasters--

 Natural Disasters are handled by the Hardee County Emergency Management personnel.
 The Hardee County Emergency Management telephone number is (863) 773-6373.
 The Solid Waste Director will approve and extend the Facility's operating hours during the time of the emergency.
+The landfill hurricane preparation and recovery plan is included as Appendix Q.